 You might not see being an oiler, a rigger, a signalman, and then an operator as cross-training.
 You may not see any apprentice program as cross-training, but it is.

-This is because experience in each position makes easier, faster, and safer, decision making for crane operators.
+This is because experience in each position makes it easier, faster, and safer, decision-making for crane operators.
 The exposure to different scenarios, at different levels, broadens their ability to make decisions.
 This is why the experience of being an oiler, a signalman, and a rigger make for better operators.
 As one progresses through each level or position of that trade they are exposed to the same situations as the operator, but they each have a distinct viewpoint and experience.
 Ultimately, as an operator, they will be able to use those experiences to make better decisions.

-Why is this important to you, the manager or supervisor?
+Why is this important to you, the manager, or supervisor?